Try Whiskeys, Vodkas, and Liqueurs at These Hudson Valley Distilleries

 Harvest Spirits in Valatie | Photo courtesy of Derek Grout

 Golden Harvest Farms was established in 1957, but the land has been used to grow apples since the late 1800s.
-Harvest Spirits Distillery stands in between the verdant orchards and road stand.
+Harvest Spirits Distillery stands between the verdant orchards and road stand.
 Head for the comfy, dog-friendly tasting room to sip John Henry Single Malt Whiskey, or opt for a creative cocktail with vodka or brandy.

 Hillrock Estate Distillery